Purpose and History

 The Student Nighttime Auxiliary Patrol (SNAP) was implemented in 1976 and currently provides safe transportation for University of Florida students throughout the main campus and selected UF-owned secondary locations.

 How to Request a SNAP escort

-You can also request an escort from the SNAP service by calling (352) 392-SNAP (7627) and discuss your request with a SANP Dispatcher.
-When you reach the Dispatcher, provide your first name, location of pick-up and destination.
-The Dispatcher will then determine the best method of meeting your needs, either walking or driving, and coordinate your escort to arrive at your location.
+You can also request a SNAP escort by calling 352-392-SNAP (7627) and discuss your request with a SNAP dispatcher.
+When you reach the dispatcher, provide your first name, UF ID, location of pick-up, destination.
+The SNAP dispatcher will then enter your request into the TapRide app and coordinate a SNAP van to arrive at your location.

-We also ask that you use the campus map on-line at: http://campusmap.ufl.edu/ to find the designated pick-up locations for the SNAP vehicle escorts.
-Once you click on the web site, please check the “Campus Safety” link located within the “Map Features” section of the map and all the SNAP pick-up locations will be indicated in red.
+We also ask that you use the UF campus map on-line at: http://campusmap.ufl.edu/ to find the designated pick-up locations for the SNAP vehicle escorts.
+Once you click on the web site, please check the “Campus Safety” link located within the “Map Features” section of the map and all the SNAP pick-up locations will be indicated with the SNAP “S” logo.

 – Fall and Spring Semesters: 6:30 PM to 3:00 AM

 – Summer Semester: 8:30 PM to 3:00 AM

 If you have questions about the program, please feel free to contact the SNAP Supervisor, Juliet R. Lewis, with the University of Florida Transportation and Parking Services.
 Juliet Lewis can be reached via e-mail at: email@example.com.
 For all other information & employment with the SNAP program, please visit the University of Florida Transportation & Parking Services SNAP webpage.